Project funding

 Budget size and project duration

 For each applicant in a project, the SNSF awards, on average, a maximum of 250,000 francs per year over the duration of the grant, and a maximum of 1 million francs per year for the project as a whole.
 Applicants can freely divide the contribution among themselves.
 A project can last a maximum of four years, resulting in a grant of up to 4 million francs.
-The minimum grant for a project is 100,000 francs; the minimum duration is one year.
+The minimum grant for a project is 100,000 francs; while the minimum duration is one year.

 Collaborative and interdisciplinary projects